 Basic types of thermal insulation

-It can be further divided into a glass and rock insulation based on the primary material used for production thereof.
+It can be further divided into glass and rock insulation based on the primary material used for production thereof.
 Glass insulation is made with sand and glass.
 The proportion of glass in such insulation often exceeds 80 %.
-Rock-based mineral insulation is made with basalt, dolerite or blast furnace slag.
+Rock-based mineral insulation is made with basalt, dolerite, or blast furnace slag.
 Along with other additives, it is bound by a cement-based sealant.

 Synthetic insulation is represented primarily by a material produced by styrene polymerization – polystyrene.
 It is one of the most common insulants in the construction material market.
-Polystyrene ageing involves changes in its physical properties, which bring along cracks.
+Polystyrene aging involves changes in its physical properties, which bring along cracks.
 So the question arises whether this synthetic insulant is the right material to insulate your new house with.
 Its life is fleeting; we should also remember its demonstrable lack of environment-friendliness.
 In higher temperatures, it releases toxic and carcinogenic chemicals.
-Also from the point of fire resistance, it fails due to high flammability.
-Despite that, it is widely used primarily thanks to the price, easy applicability and excellent thermally insulating properties.
+Also, from the point of fire resistance, it fails due to high flammability.
+Despite that, it is widely used primarily thanks to the price, easy applicability, and excellent thermally insulating properties.

 Construction material markets commonly sell polystyrene boards with thicknesses ranging from 2”/50mm, 4”/100mm, 6”/150mm, 8”/200mm to 10”/250mm.
-The market also offers crushed polystyrene which can be added to concrete to reduce its weight and boost the thermal-insulating properties.
+The market also offers crushed polystyrene, which can be added to concrete to reduce its weight and boost the thermal-insulating properties.
 Extruded polystyrene differs from classic foamed polystyrene by the special manufacturing technology.
 It is much stronger and, what is even more important, non-absorptive.
 It is used wherever insulation touches the ground, placed in the plinth area of the façade where it insulates floors in contact with the soil.
 It is usually colored (pink, green) or grey with an addition of graphite.
-Another type of synthetic insulation is polyurethane foam known as PUR foam, used during the assembly process for adding insulation to places with poor access.
+Another type of synthetic insulation is polyurethane foam, known as PUR foam, used during the assembly process for adding insulation to places with poor access.